Avcks/Avcks/README.md

 👀 I’m interested in Computer

-🌱 I’m currently in BCA Field
+🌱 I’m currently in IMCA Field

 📫 To reach me :-